 Romalyn Ante was born in 1989 during her hometown's fiesta of San Sebastian.
 She grew up and lived in the Philippines until she migrated to the UK when she was 16 years old.
 She is a Wolverhampton-based poet and co-founding editor of harana poetry.
 Her debut collection, Antiemetic for Homesickness, will come out with Chatto & Windus in 2020.

-She is the winner of Poetry London Prize 2018 and joint-winner of the Manchester Poetry Prize 2017.
+She is the first East-Asian to win the Poetry London Prize (2018) and the Manchester Poetry Prize (2017).
 She also won the Creative Future Literary Award 2017.

-Apart from being a writer, she also works as a nurse practitioner and psychotherapist, as well as co-owning and running a Filipino grocery shop in Wolverhampton.
+Apart from being a writer, she also works as a nurse practitioner and psychotherapist.

 Rice & Rain

 Winner of Saboteur Award for Best Poetry Pamphlet 2018.

 Nine Arches Press & The Poetry School 2018.

 Primers Volume 3 presents the poetry shorts from Romalyn Ante, Aviva Dautch, and Sarala Estruch.

 Anthology Volume 8